'Crazy obsession': The Singaporean man with 6,000 Barbie dolls

 "I'm very into collections, I'm very into amassing," Yang said.
 "I've also got the ex-girlfriends who get insecure about this kind of stuff ...
 They look at dolls and go 'OK, that's the competition', which is quite troubling but it's a reality."

-The self-described "toy nerd" reckons he has spent at least S$500,000 (251,524 pounds) over the last 20 years on his collection, which also features hundreds and hundreds of dolls from the Bratz Girls, Monster High and Jem and the Holograms lines.
+The self-described "toy nerd" reckons he has spent at least S$500,000 ($392,000) over the last 20 years on his collection, which also features hundreds and hundreds of dolls from the Bratz Girls, Monster High and Jem and the Holograms lines.

 "UGLY IS HOT"